thugsb/wsdl-cascade/docs/new-catalogue.md

 Now you're ready to add the courses to cascade.

 7. Edit the $academicYear in each of the catalogue/_reports XSLT, and make sure the publish-set is publishing hourly.
 Inform the content-creators.
+8. Change the year in `createRelatedIDarray.php` and run it, ensuring that `relatedIDs.php` gets updated. *This script needs to be run whenever a discipline is added or renamed*.
-8. Change the year in the `editAllCoursesMaintenance.php` and script.
+8. Change the year in the `editAllCoursesMaintenance.php` script.
 9. Edit the $old and $new in `renameCoursesPageHeadlines.php` and run it.
 10. Edit the `undergradCoursesYear` variable in the [_academic-year XSLT](https://cms.slc.edu:8443/entity/open.act?id=cc0aa4387f0000021c8ad4ac3f12f79b&type=format&).
 11. If you haven't done so, re-enable the www destinations and publish!